 - Organizations that might be interested in purchasing your book for giveaways

-5. Send a complimentary copy of your book to potential endorsers in your niche. (a PDF version is fine)
+7. Send a complimentary copy of your book to potential endorsers who are influencers in your niche. (a PDF version is fine)

 - Request endorsements from key influencers who have endorsed other books in your niche.